 Most applications today demand security, and that starts with your microcontroller.
 In order to get a truly secure MCU, you need a root of trust such as a physically unclonable function (PUF).
 In this episode of Chalk Talk, Amelia Dalton chats with Kris Ardis of Maxim Integrated about how the Maxim MAX32520 MCU with PUF can secure your next design.

-Featured Papers from Maxim Integrated
+Featured Content from Maxim Integrated

 Choose a high CMTI gate driver that cuts your SiC switch dead-time

 As GaN and SiC FETs begin to replace MOSFET and IGBT technologies in power switching applications, this Maxim paper discusses the key considerations when selecting an isolated gate driver.
 The paper explains the importance of CMTI and propagation delay skew and presents an isolated gate driver IC ideal for use with these new power transistors.

 Ultra Portable IO On The Go

 The Go-IO programmable logic controller (PLC) reference design (MAXREFDES212) consists of multiple software configurable IOs in a compact form factor (less than 1 cubic inch) to address the needs of industrial automation, building automation, and industrial robotics.
 Go-IO provides design engineers with the means to rapidly create and prototype new industrial control systems before they are sourced and constructed.